There is trouble in paradise.

 The Minnesota Timberwolves minus Kevin Love, Ricky Rubio and possibly J. J. Barea will be in Dallas Monday night.
 Without their two best players this is a game the Mavericks must win to be taken seriously.
 Unfortunately the Twolves are 4-1 without their big stars and getting it done as a team.
 Let’s hope they run into the same wall the 4-1 Mavs ran into….

 Full preview coming up on The Smoking Cuban.

-Tags: Byron Mullens Chris Kaman Dallas Mavericks Darren Collison Dirk Nowitzki DirkNowitzki Elton Brand Featured J.J.
+Tags: Byron Mullens Chris Kaman Dallas Mavericks Darren Collison Dirk Nowitzki DirkNowitzki Elton Brand J.J.
 Barea Jason Kidd Jason Terry Kemba Walker Kevin Love Mavs Michael Kidd-gilchrist O. J. Mayo Rick Carlisle Ricky Rubio Shawn Marion Vince Carter